 How We Validate Skill Content: Fact-Checks, Meta-Skills, and Human Review

-A detailed look at the layers of content validation we run on every skill in the catalog: weekly automated fact-checks, multi-source cross-checking, meta-skills testing skills, human review, and our roadmap for expert verification
+A detailed look at the layers of content validation we run when we touch a skill: per-skill fact-checks at update time, an independent LLM judge that verifies against live sources, domain-expert simulation, human review, and our roadmap for expert verification

 The Real Problem With Skills